 Established EDI Tier 2 session

-If your department is interested in holding a session not listed above but that has been offered as a Tier 2 program before, contact the facilitator directly to set up the session.
+If your department is interested in a session not listed above that has been offered as a Tier 2 program before, contact the facilitator directly to set up the session.
 Once the session has been scheduled, submit the session through the link below for the EDI Professional Development staff to advertise and make available to other interested faculty and staff.
 Requests should be sent one week in advance.
 Tier 2 sessions must be open to all of campus.
 The advertisement can state that the session is geared towards your department.

 Tier 2 Program Proposal